 - Person of Interest: Team Machine goes to the morgue to examine the body of former NSA agent Alicia Corwin and finds a post-mortem cut on her shoulder where something was removed; a tracking chip implanted by a private intelligence agency.

 - The '70s version from The Professionals episode "Need to Know".
 The KGB snatch a Double Agent from a Vulnerable Convoy but Cowley reveals he's a Fake Defector who has been implanted with a 'pin' in his elbow months before that's actually a transmitter.

 - In the Red Dwarf episode "Epideme", Kryten uses a scanning device to identify the dead body of a former JMC employee.
 He mentions that it is seeking her microchip, since JMC employees are implanted with them.

-- In The X-Files third season episode "The Blessing Way", Scully discovers a computer chip implanted in her neck.
-In later episodes she tries to find out what it does.
+- The X-Files: In the third season episode "The Blessing Way", Scully discovers a computer chip implanted in her neck.
+In later episodes, she tries to find out what it does.

 - In the d20 Modern science fiction sourcebook d20 Future, characters can acquire subcutaneous "shepherd chips" as a form of permanent identification, useful for easily trading contact information with other shepherd chip-users as a sort of digital business card.
 Sinister implications are left unmentioned, but given the name, any halfway creative Game Master could run with it in an instant.